pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides/slides.md

 # Secrets

+- Secrets may be stored in state files or stack configuration
-* **Secret Backends:** Handle encryption and decryption of secrets (no storage).
-Pulumi Cloud by default, other DIY options available, e.g., KMS
+- **Secret Backends** Handle encryption and decryption of secrets
+  - Pulumi Cloud is default backend, other DIY options available, e.g., KMS
-* Secret values in resources are encrypted automatically in the Pulumi state file, e.g., RDS master password.
+- Secret values in resources are encrypted automatically in the Pulumi state file, e.g., RDS master password.
+  - Leaking your state file will not leak secrets!
+- Stack config values can be marked as secret via `pulumi config set --secret`
+  - Stack config files can be safely committed to version control!

+---

+# Secrets in Stack Configuration

-* Config values can be marked as secret:
+- Config values can be marked as secret:

     ```bash
     $ pulumi config set my-secret my-secret-value --secret